ianhellstrom/zoose/README.md

 - [Variable inspector](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/varInspector/README.html)

 # Notebook versioning
-As of Zoose 0.1.5, please include the following line in each of your _[trusted](https://jupyter-notebook.readthedocs.io/en/stable/security.html)_ notebooks:
+As of Zoose 0.1.5, you can include the following line in each of your _[trusted](https://jupyter-notebook.readthedocs.io/en/stable/security.html)_ notebooks:

 ```md